BabyChouSr/Sponsorship-Scraper/README.md

 and follow the steps.
 It will ask you for your linkedin username and password and populate a text file in `data/linkedin_account.txt`.

-## Step three: Place companies you are sourcing in companies.txt
+## Step three: Place companies you are sourcing in `data/companies.txt`

 Place each company on a new line.